autogluon/autogluon-bench/README.md

 ## Run benchmarkings locally

-Currently, `tabular` makes use of the [AMLB](https://github.com/openml/automlbenchmark) benchmarking framework, so we will supply the required and optional arguments when running benchmark for tabular.
-It can only run on the stable and latest(master) build of the framework at the moment.
-In order to benchmark on a custom branch, changes need to be made on AMLB.
+Currently, `tabular` makes use of the [AMLB](https://github.com/openml/automlbenchmark) benchmarking framework.
+Required and optional AMLB arguments are specified via configuration file.
+Sample configuration files are provided in the `sample_configs` directory.

+A custom branch of autogluon can be benchmarked by specifying the `amlb_custom_branch` configuration of the form: `https://github.com/REPO/autogluon#BRANCH`

 ```
 python ./runbenchmarks.py  --config_file path/to/local_config_file